pods-framework/pods-alternative-cache/readme.txt

 Pods Alternative Cache offers File-based and DB-based caching.

-This plugin requires the [Pods Framework](http://wordpress.org/plugins/pods/) to run.
+This plugin requires the [Pods Framework](http://wordpress.org/plugins/pods/) version 2.3.19 or later to run.

 == Installation ==